evan-erdos/evan-erdos.github.io/_posts/2015-09-30-P5-js-example.md

 tag: Programming
 ---

 > [Sketch: "What is my purpose?"][coffee_rings]
 >
 > [Ben: "You draw circles."][coffee_rings]

 This sketch is inspired by [bokeh][], which are artifacts that cameras make when they're not in focus.
+The above quote is inspired by [Rick and Morty][].

 ```CoffeeScript
 # Ben Scott # 2015-10-02 # CoffeeScript Sketch #